-8.6 Concerns about a staff member, supply staff or volunteer
+8.7 Concerns about a staff member, supply staff, volunteer or contractor

-If you have concerns about a member of staff (including supply staff and volunteers), or an allegation is made about a member of staff (or supply staff and volunteer) posing a risk of harm to children, speak to the Headteacher.
+If you have concerns about a member of staff (including supply staff, volunteers or contractor) or an allegation is made about a member of staff (including a supply staff, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher as soon as possible.
 If the concerns/allegations are about the Headteacher, speak to the Chair of Governors.
 The Headteacher/Chair of Governors will then follow the procedures set out in Appendix 3 if appropriate.
+Where there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply staff, volunteer or contractor) to the Headteacher, report it directly to the Local Authority Designated Officer (LADO).

-As the school is an Early Years provider, where appropriate, the school will inform Ofsted of the allegation and actions taken (see appendix 3 for more detail).
+As the school is an Early Years provider, where appropriate, the school will inform Ofsted of the allegation and actions taken (see Appendix 3 for more detail).

-8.7 Allegations of abuse made against other pupils
+8.8 Allegations of abuse made against other pupils

 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
+Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up', as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.